First, let's go through the international definition of migraine (ICHD-3)

-At least two of the following characteristics of the headache must be present:
+At least two of the following headache characteristics must be present:

 -